 Curcumin: Not all brands are created equal!

-And curcumin is a promising treatment for more than just Alzheimer’s.
+What is Curcumin?
+Curcumin is the yellow pigment in the spice turmuric.
+It’s derived from the root of the plant Curcuma longa, the root of which looks like this: Aside from it’s orange color, it looks almost exactly like another spice you are more familiar with; indeed it is from the plant family Zingiberacea: the Ginger family.
+Why we love curcumin It belongs to a family of molecules called polyphenols, which happen to confer some special health benefits.
+Polyphenols increase the activity of our bodies’ natural detoxification system (specifically something called Phase II detoxification), and decrease inflammation in the body.
+The reason I first became interested in curcumin is because it seems to help prevent Alzheimer’s disease, which Western Medicine has no useful treatment for (and which my grandfather died from).
+Take a look at the picture below.
+On the left is a slice of rat brain with the amyloid plaques from Alzheimer’s disease visible as orange dots.
+On the right is the brain from a rat treated with curcumin: As you can see, the amyloid plaques are greatly diminished in the rat treated with curcumin.
+This is what is so exciting about it’s potential in preventing or even treating Alzheimer’s.
+Below is another slide, with a view of those same plaques (stained red) along the blood vessels of the brain.
+Again, as you can see, in the slide on the right, they are greatly diminished after treatment: And curcumin is a promising treatment for more than just Alzheimer’s.
 Curcumin fights inflammation, and inflammation is central to many disease processes, cancer among them.
 In fact, curcumin is able to impact every stage of cancer: the first aberrant cell that starts to multiply out of control, the growing tumor trying to stimulate the growth of new blood vessels to feed itself, and the mass that invades adjacent tissue and metastasizes.
 Curcumin can impact all of these areas because they are all affected by a transcription factor (something in the cell that binds to DNA) called Nuclear Factor kappa B (or NFkB for short).
-The picture below shows the various signaling molecules that NFkB impacts which cause the growth and ultimately the metastasis of a tumor:
+The picture below shows the various signaling molecules that NFkB impacts which cause the growth and ultimately the metastasis of

 “The results suggest that doses of curcumin required to furnish levels [in the liver] sufficient to exert pharmacological activity are probably not feasible in humans.”1